abolis-biotechnologies/plate-maker/README.md

 | type          | string   | represents content type                 |
 | value         | string   | indicates the content value             |
 | textColor     | string   | contains the color of displayed content |

+# Private Release

+> Note that this release is only for Abolis usage.
+In the future, this library will be hosted on Github and released into NPM.

+Each gitlab CI pipeline pushes a tar package (only if all its tests passed, obviously) that can be used in other projects.
+Therefore, in order to declare this lib in another project's `package.json`, just look for the url printed in the `package-upload` job logs of your latest successful pipeline.

+## Private Official Release

+- Bump up the version `minor`, and possibly `major` (https://semver.org/), in [package.json]
+- Git commit with a message exactly matching `Release YYYY.X.Z`
+- Git push
+- Wait for the `package-upload` CI job to complete \o/

 # Versioning